ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - [Twitter is testing threaded replies and status indicators](https://www.engadget.com/2018/09/01/twitter-threaded-replies-status-indicators/)

 #### Notes
-- Twitter is testing status indicators and threaded replies to tweets
+- Twitter is testing status indicators and threaded replies to tweets.
 - Nobody wants this!
 - What problem are they trying to solve? ( Spoiler: None )